If you have gestational diabetes, the chances of having problems with the pregnancy can be reduced by controlling your blood sugar (glucose) levels.

 Diabetes UK has more information about monitoring your glucose levels.

-Making changes to your diet can help control your blood sugar level.
+Making changes to your diet can help control your blood sugar levels.

-You should be offered a referral to a dietitian, who can give you advice about your diet, and you may be given a leaflet to help you plan your meals.
+You should be referred to a dietitian, who can give you advice about your diet and how to plan healthy meals.

 You may be advised to: